KxSystems/docs/docs/basics/precision.md

 ## Float precision

-Precision of floats is a tricky issue since floats (_doubles_ in other languages) are actually binary rational approximations to real numbers.
-Whenever you are concerned with precision, set [`\P 0`](syscmds.md#p-precision) before doing anything else, so that you can see what’s really going on.
+Precision of floats is a complex issue because floats (known as _doubles_ in other programming languages) are actually binary rational approximations of real numbers.
+If you are concerned with precision, make sure to set [`\P 0`](syscmds.md#p-precision) before proceeding with anything else.
+This helps you understand what's really happening with your data.

 Due to the finite accuracy of the binary representation of floating-point numbers, the last decimal digit of a float is not reliable.
 This is not peculiar to kdb+.